Jammie Dodgers: History

 Jammie Dodgers were first manufactured at the Crumpsall Biscuit Works of the Co-operative Society.
-They later moved to the Burton Biscuit factory.
+Production later moved to the Burton's biscuit factory.
+The brand is named after the character Roger the Dodger from The Beano comics.

-Named after the character Roger the Dodger from The Beano comics, Jammie Dodgers have been produced in the United Kingdom for over 60 years.
-In 2011, the brand was re-launched under the "Dodgers" umbrella with two new products: Toffee and Choccie.
-They have been sold in other flavours too, besides raspberry and strawberry.

 Jammie Dodgers are a type of linzer biscuit, which is a biscuit-size version of a linzer torte, and they are often associated with the Christmas season in other parts of the world.
 One commercial example is Pepperidge Farm's seasonally available linzer raspberry cookie in the United States.
 In New Zealand, linzer cookies are called Shrewsbury biscuits, or just "Shrewsburies"; one example is the Cookie Bear Shrewsbury biscuit from Griffin's Foods.
 The term Shrewsbury biscuit refers to a different product elsewhere, however.
-Linzer cookies are also sold as raspberry shortbread cookies.

 Advertising

 The 2011 re-launch TV campaign received the "Best Biscuit Advert of 2011" award from The Grocer magazine.
 Burton's launched a new advert for Choccie Dodgers in April 2012, during Britain's Got Talent, as part of a £4.5 million campaign.